Java Quick Start

 }

-In src/main/resources/application.properties, set the server port to 80:
+Set the server port to 80 in src/main/resources/application.properties:

 server.port=80

-The above code creates a basic Web server and listens on port 80.
+The above code will create a basic Web server and listen on port 80.

 Step 2: Containerize the Application